May 26,27,28, 2017

 This session will begin by covering the most basic taiji principle important in form movement, push hands, and

-and as specific two-person examples where the designations can vary depending on circumstances.
-Master Zhang
+as specific two-person examples where the designations can vary depending on circumstances.
+Master Zhang will

-will then teach a very basic application of the principle used in push hands involving nian and zou to include several
+then teach a very basic application of the principle used in push hands involving nian and zou to include several drills

-drills so that this principle can be experienced.
-He will then detail the push hands and self-defense components of
+so that this principle can be experienced.
+He will then detail the push hands and self-defense components of the Sizi

-the Sizi Mijue (or Four-Word Secret Formula) from the classic by Wu Yuxiang.
+Mijue (or Four-Word Secret Formula) from the classic by Wu Yuxiang.
 They are: fu, gai, dui, and tun.
-These
+These four

-four principles relate to the progressive and correct timing in the application of taiji skills used in fighting when
+principles relate to the progressive and correct timing in the application of taiji skills used in fighting when detecting

-detecting force released by the opponent (i.e., before they release, just as they begin to release, as they approach
+force released by the opponent (i.e., before they release, just as they begin to release, as they approach maximal

-maximal release, and at maximal release).
-Each requires a refined degree of sensitivity attained through ting
+release, and at maximal release).
+Each requires a refined degree of sensitivity attained through ting (listening) and

 June 18, 2017, Sunday